Top 14 California Food Tours

 Perhaps you’ll taste the original “California pizza” in Berkeley’s gourmet ghetto.
 Maybe you want to sip your way through San Diego’s bustling beer scene.
 Or perchance you’d like to try the best Korean food in Los Angeles.

-Whatever your cravings, a walking food tour in California will feed your face and your brain — all in the company of a friendly, food-loving expert.
-Peruse our top 20 California food tours below.
+Whatever your cravings, these tours will feed your face and your brain — all in the company of friendly, food-loving guides.
+Peruse our top 14 California food tours below.
 Your belly will thank you.